danniefraim/gmail-to-fortnox/README.md

 The script will:
 1. Connect to Gmail and search for matching emails (prompting for authentication if needed)
-2. Connect to Fortnox (opening a browser for authentication if needed)
+2. Connect to your accounting system (opening a browser for authentication if needed)
 3. For each matching email, prompt for confirmation
 4. Convert the email to PDF
-5. Show the verification details that will be created in Fortnox
+5. Show the verification details that will be created in your accounting system
-6. Create the verification in Fortnox (with your confirmation)
+6. Create the verification (with your confirmation)
 7. Mark the email as processed to avoid duplicate handling

 ## Authentication Flow